ariel-frischer/py-opencommmit/docs/PYTHON-README.md

-# OpenCommit Python CLI
+# PyOC - Python OpenCommit CLI

-OpenCommit is an AI-powered git commit message generator.
-This Python implementation provides the same functionality as the original Node.js CLI tool with a clean, Pythonic interface.
+PyOC is an AI-powered git commit message generator.
+This Python implementation provides the same functionality as the original Node.js OpenCommit tool with a clean, Pythonic interface.

 ## Table of Contents